The In-Work Support service helps SMEs in two important ways.

 A happy healthy workforce is a hard working, productive one.
 Long-term staff absenteeism through ill-health can have a hugely detrimental effect on the overall efficiency and profitability of any business.

-The programme helps SMEs reduce the costs associated with sickness absence, the aim of which is staff are able to continue work or return to work earlier than anticipated.
-It will provide support for the employer to improve health, wellbeing and productivity of the workforce, which in turn should increase job retention.
+The programme helps SMEs reduce the costs associated with sickness absence, the aim of which is to enable staff to continue working or return to work earlier than anticipated.
+It will provide support for the employer to improve the health, wellbeing and productivity of the workforce, which in turn should increase job retention.

 What support will you get?

 If an employee is currently in work but struggling due to a health issue, they can contact the service and speak directly to a specialist adviser.
-The Employer or the individual's GP can also make contact with the service.
+The employer or the individual's GP can also contact the service.

-If an employee is currently off work on, or at risk of, a four-week sickness absence, they should contact their GP or employer and request a referral to Fit for Work, a UK-wide scheme that will provide an occupational health assessment and signpost to our In-Work Support service for further support.
+If an employee is currently off work on, or at risk of, a four-week sickness absence they should contact their GP or employer and request a referral to Fit for Work, a UK-wide scheme that will provide an occupational health assessment and signpost to our In-Work Support service.

 Is your business eligible?

-The workplace health programmes are only available to SMEs in the private or third sector.
+The workplace health programmes are available to SMEs in the private or third sector.

-In-Work Support is available to employees who live or work in north Wales (Conwy, Denbighshire, Gwynedd, Anglesey) or in south west Wales (Bridgend, Neath Port Talbot and Swansea)
+In-Work Support is available to employees who live or work in north Wales (Anglesey, Conwy, Denbighshire, Gwynedd) or in south west Wales (Bridgend, Neath Port Talbot, Swansea)